alcionai/corso/docs/docs/tutorial.md

 ```

 :::note
-Your first backup may take some time if your mailbox has a large number of items so please be patient.
+Your first backup may take some time if your mailbox has many items so please be patient.
 :::

 **TODO:** Update ^^^ after Corso output from operations is finalized.